 Once the form is displayed, the buyer can enter their bank details.
 If the payment is rejected, the buyer stays on the merchant website.
 If the payment is accepted, the transaction details are sent to the merchant server.

 |6||Once the transaction has been processed, we make a call via our servers to the URL specified by you.
 The complete Transaction object will be sent to allow you to update your information system before the browser return.
 The IPN (Instant Payment Notification).|

-Processing the IPN allows you to update your information system more securely and guarantees that you will not lose any payments if the buyer loses their Internet connection.
-For more information, see the article dedicated to the IPN: Ipn: Presentation
+Processing the IPN allows you to update your information system more securely and guarantees that you will not lose any payments if the Buyer loses their Internet connection.
+For more information, see the article IPN: Presentation.

-After this theoretical part, it is time to move on to the practical steps: Create a formToken
+After this theoretical part, it is time to move on to the practical steps and Create a formToken.